dalestee/hasktorch-projects/README.md

-# hasktorch-projects
+# Hasktorch Projects

-## setup
+## Setup

-change the torch paths in `stack.yaml` to the correct paths on your system.
+- Change the torch paths in `stack.yaml` to the correct paths on your system.

 then run:
 ```bash